PavanRangani/docs/docs/prd/incentive-stock/grant.md

   -  `Stock Grant` can't be clickable.
   -  Vertmore action are : `Edit`, `Dispose` , `Restore `& `Delete`.
     -  `Dispose` & `Restore` action are applicable only for `Stock Grant`.
-       -  `Restore` action is available only for `Dispsed` grant.
+       -  `Restore` action is available only for `Dispsed` tab.
 On click, restore that grant.
-       -  `Dispose` action is available only for `Active` grant.
+       -  `Dispose` action is available only for `Active` tab.
 On click, dispose that grant.
-    -  On Edit, opens edit dialog of that Grant.
+    -  `Edit` action is avaialble only for `Active` tab.
+On click, opens edit dialog of that Grant.
     -  On Delete, perform delete action.

 ### UI Rule